Freyr Alexandersson: Icelandic men's national team

-Lyngby Boldklub
+Lyngby

-In June 2021 he became the new manager of the Danish 1st Division club Lyngby Boldklub.
-With Frey as manager Lyngby Boldklub finished as runner up of the season, earning the club a promotion to the top level in Danish football, Superligaen.
-In the 2022-23 season Freyr's team were last in the table with only one win at the winter break, but completed a comeback and avoided relegation at the last game of the season against fellow relegation candidates AC Horsens.
+In June 2021 he became the new manager of the Danish 1st Division club Lyngby.
+With Freyr as manager, Lyngby finished as runner up of the season, earning the club a promotion to the top level in Danish football, Superligaen.
+In the 2022-23 season, Freyr's team were last in the table with only one win at the winter break; they completed a comeback and avoided relegation in the last game of the season against fellow relegation candidates Horsens.

-KV Kortrijk
+Kortrijk

-On 4 January 2024, it was announced that Freyr would become the new coach of K.V.
-Kortrijk.
-He was tasked with avoiding relegation for the South West-Flanders based team, which was at that time placed firmly at the bottom of the Jupiler League.
+On 4 January 2024, it was announced that Freyr would become the new coach of Kortrijk.
+He was tasked with avoiding relegation for the South West-Flanders-based team, who were at that time placed firmly at the bottom of the Jupiler League.
 Freyr and the team succeeded with the mission, as they gained enough points to avoid direct relegation, eventually winning two deciding play-off matches against Lommel to stay in the Belgish top tier.

-SK Brann
+Brann

-On 13 January 2025, Freyr was announced as the new manager of SK Brann.
+On 13 January 2025, Freyr was announced as the new manager of Brann.
+On 1 June 2026, Freyr was sacked by the club.

+Rosenborg

+Two-and-a-half weeks after he left Brann, Freyr was announced as the new head coach of fellow Eliteserien side Rosenborg.
+He signed a contract through the 2029 season.